 You'll be making great videos in no time

 iMovie is a simplified video editing application for macOS and iOS.
 Perfect for beginners or those who don’t need professional-grade video editing software, iMovie is very easy to use.
-Still, for users who have no experience with video editing in general, the software can still be a little daunting.
+Still, for users who have no experience with video editing in general, the software can be a little daunting.

 What is iMovie?
 When iMovie first launched on iOS devices, it was a very basic version of the desktop Mac application.
-Today, the two applications are very close to each other in ability, although each one’s interface is adapted for the Apple device they were designed for.
+Today, the two applications are very close to each other in features, although each one’s interface is adapted for the Apple device they were designed for.

 iMovie For macOS Vs iOS

-In fact, Apple has specifically designed the two iMovie versions to work seamlessly with each other.
+Apple has specifically designed the two iMovie versions to work seamlessly with each other.
 This means you can start a project on your iPhone or iPad and then simply AirDrop it to your desktop machine or MacBook and keep editing from where you left off.

 If you don’t have a macOS device at all, that’s not a problem.
 The iOS version of iMovie is more or less as capable as the desktop version.
 You can start, edit and finish complete projects simply using your iOS device.